scverse/squidpy_notebooks/docs/source/auto_examples/plotting/compute_extract.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 22-24
+GENERATED FROM PYTHON SOURCE LINES 18-20

-In this dataset, we have saved deconvolution results in :attr:`anndata.AnnData.obsm` and we would like to plot them with :func:`scanpy.pl.spatial`.
+In this dataset, we have saved deconvolution results in :attr:`anndata.AnnData.obsm` and we would like to plot them with :func:`squidpy.pl.spatial_scatter`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 24-26
+GENERATED FROM PYTHON SOURCE LINES 20-22

 .. code-block:: default